arunav-bhattacharya/exploring-design-patterns/README.md

 ## Design Principles

-Encapsulate what varies
+### Encapsulate what varies
-:    Identify the aspects of your application that vary and separate them from what stays the same.
+  Identify the aspects of your application that vary and separate them from what stays the same.

-- **Program to an interface, not an Implementation:**
+### Program to an interface, not an Implementation
 Program to an interface, not an implementation.
 Depend on abstractions, not on concrete classes.

-- **Favor Composition Over Inheritance:**
+### Favor Composition Over Inheritance
 Classes should prefer code reuse and polymorphic behavior over inheriting from a parent or base class.

-- **SOLID Principles:**
+### SOLID Principles
-  - **Single Responsibility Principle:**

-    A class should have just one reason to change.
+  - **Single Responsibility Principle:** A class should have just one reason to change.
-  - **Open/Close Principle:**

-    Classes should be _Open_ to extension but _Closed_ for modification
+  - **Open/Close Principle:** Classes should be _Open_ to extension but _Closed_ for modification
-  - **Liskov Substitution Principle:**

-    When extending a class, you should be able to pass objects of the subclass in place of objects of the parent class without breaking the client code.
+  - **Liskov Substitution Principle:** When extending a class, you should be able to pass objects of the subclass in place of objects of the parent class without breaking the client code.
-  - **Interface Segregation Principle:**

-    Clients shouldn't be forced to depend on methods they do not use.
+  - **Interface Segregation Principle:** Clients shouldn't be forced to depend on methods they do not use.
-  - **Dependency Inversion Principle:**

-    High-level classes shouldn't depend on low level classes.
+  - **Dependency Inversion Principle:** High-level classes shouldn't depend on low level classes.
 Both should depend on abstractions.
 Abstractions shouldn't depend on details.
 Details should depend on abstractions.

 <br>